A Game of Thrones-Chapter 46

 Eventually they arrive at the lake called the Womb of the World.
 Here Daenerys strips out of her soiled clothing and enters the lake.
 She cleanses her face and body of the dried blood.
 When she emerges from the lake, Doreah brings her a robe of sandsilk, but Drogo waves her away.
 Daenerys can see his manhood through his trousers and helps him unlace; with three quick strokes, he is done.

 They ride down the godsway to Drogo’s tent-hall where there is a great feast prepared for those too low of rank to attend the ceremony.
 As Dany rides up the aisle, the crowd hails the life within her.
-When she dismounts, Daenerys cannot find her brother.
-She sees Ser Jorah in a place of respect in the midst of the hierarchy and invites him to her own table.
+When she dismounts, Daenerys cannot find Viserys Targaryen.
+She sees Ser Jorah Mormont in a place of respect in the midst of the hierarchy and invites him to her own table.

-When he arrives she asks about Viserys, Ser Jorah explains that her brother went to the market to find wine.
+When Ser Jorah arrives she asks about Viserys.
+He explains that her brother went to the market to find wine.
 Daenerys then questions why he was allowed to go alone since the Usurper would pay well for his head.
-Ser Jorah assures her that Viserys should be safe as nobody can carry a blade or shed a man’s blood in Vaes Dothrak.
+Ser Jorah assures her that Viserys should be safe, as nobody can carry a blade or shed a man’s blood in Vaes Dothrak.
 Daenerys states that men still die; some of the merchants have huge eunuchs to strangle thieves bloodlessly.
 Ser Jorah declares that her brother should be wise enough not to steal anything.
 The knight goes on to explain that her brother was going to steal her dragon eggs until he threatened to cut off Viserys' hand.
-Daenerys declares that if he had asked, she would have given Viserys an egg: she does owe him for their survival and he is all she has left of her family.
+Daenerys declares that she would have given Viserys an egg if he had asked: she does owe him for their survival and he is all she has left of her family.
 Jorah tells her that she belongs to the Dothraki now.

 Jhiqui is sobbing in fear, stating that she dare not translate Viserys’ words; if she does she fears Khal Drogo will drag her behind his horses up the Mother of Mountains.
 Daenerys agrees to translate instead.
 After hearing the translation, Drogo makes a statement in Dothraki and steps down from the high bench with his bloodriders.
 Viserys asks and Daenerys translates: “You shall have a splendid golden crown that men shall tremble to behold.”
 Viserys smiles and declares that that is all he ever wanted.
 His smile is what saddens Daenerys the most.

 Drogo orders his bloodriders to seize the man who was her brother, breaking his arm and taking away his sword in the process.
 Drogo puts his belt of golden medallions into an emptied stew pot.
-Viserys finally starts to realize what is happening and begins to plead and struggle.
+Viserys finally realizes what is happening and begins to plead and struggle.
 Ser Jorah tells Daenerys to look away, but she refuses.
-When the gold is half melted, Drogo declares, “Crown for Cart King!” and upends the pot over Visery’s head.
+When the gold is half melted, Drogo declares “Crown for Cart King!” and upends the pot over Viserys’ head.
 Soon it is over; not a drop of blood is spilled.
-Daenerys thinks, surprisingly calmly, that he was no dragon, because fire cannot kill a dragon.
+Daenerys thinks, surprisingly calmly, that Viserys was no dragon, because fire cannot kill a dragon.